 Additionally, the Pakistan Air force’s (PAF) new airbase that is to be set up in Balochistan may invite Indian intelligence attacks as the Indian backing of the ethno-nationalist militants in Balochistan has not been eliminated yet.
 Pakistan should chalk out a strategy of prepare, deter, and defend accordingly.

-The government of Pakistan should win the hearts and minds of those who live in backward and conflict-torn zones like FATA and Balochistan, providing them basic facilities and human rights for better livelihoods, so, these crises-affected people would not go for illegitimate means to be in contradiction with the state’s writ.
+The government of Pakistan should win the hearts and minds of those who live in backward and conflict-torn zones like FATA and Balochistan, providing them basic facilities and human rights for better livelihoods, so, these crisis-affected people would not go for illegitimate means to be in contradiction with the state’s writ.
 If the government does not resolutely uplift the socio-economic conditions of those areas, New Delhi’s slight exertions may grab people’s hearts and minds, and pave the way for psychological operations (PSYOPs) against Pakistan.
 Islamabad should take appropriate steps that strengthen democracy and the economy, which will be the most efficient way of building resilience against hybrid threats.